Multimodal Brain Tumor Segmentation Challenge 2018

 Finally, all participants will be presented with the same test data, which will be made available through email during 30 July-20 August and for a limited controlled time-window (48h), before the participants are required to upload their final results in CBICA's IPP.
 The top-ranked participating teams will be invited before the end of August to prepare slides for a short oral presentation of their method during the BraTS challenge.

-Please make sure that whenever you use and/or refer to the BraTS datasets in your manuscripts, you should always cite the following two papers:
+You are free to use and/or refer to the BraTS datasets in your own research, provided that you always cite the following two manuscripts:

 Menze BH, Jakab A, Bauer S, Kalpathy-Cramer J, Farahani K, Kirby J, Burren Y, Porz N, Slotboom J, Wiest R, Lanczi L, Gerstner E, Weber MA, Arbel T, Avants BB, Ayache N, Buendia P, Collins DL, Cordier N, Corso JJ, Criminisi A, Das T, Delingette H, Demiralp Γ, Durst CR, Dojat M, Doyle S, Festa J, Forbes F, Geremia E, Glocker B, Golland P, Guo X, Hamamci A, Iftekharuddin KM, Jena R, John NM, Konukoglu E, Lashkari D, Mariz JA, Meier R, Pereira S, Precup D, Price SJ, Raviv TR, Reza SM, Ryan M, Sarikaya D, Schwartz L, Shin HC, Shotton J, Silva CA, Sousa N, Subbanna NK, Szekely G, Taylor TJ, Thomas OM, Tustison NJ, Unal G, Vasseur F, Wintermark M, Ye DH, Zhao L, Zhao B, Zikic D, Prastawa M, Reyes M, Van Leemput K. "The Multimodal Brain Tumor Image Segmentation Benchmark (BRATS)", IEEE Transactions on Medical Imaging 34(10), 1993-2024 (2015) DOI: 10.1109/TMI.2014.2377694